laminas/laminas-http/doc/book/zend.http.request.md

 ## Overview

-The `Zend\Http\Request` object is responsible for providing a fluent API that allows a developer to interact with all the various parts of an HTTP request.
+The `Laminas\Http\Request` object is responsible for providing a fluent API that allows a developer to interact with all the various parts of an HTTP request.

 A typical HTTP request looks like this: